jarviscanada/jarvis_data_eng_AyeshaHamad/core_java/grep/README.md

 Discuss the memory issue and how would you fix it.
 Not done yet

 # Test
-How did you test your application manually? (e.g. prepare sample data, run some test cases manually, compare result).
-Not done yet
+ - Manual testing executing following test cases
+   - Validating if it displays error for invalid number of input parameters
+   - Validating if it displays message for invalid directory path
+   - Validating if it displays message for no file found
+   - Validating it does not create empty output file when no string is matched
+ - Debugging by using logger and printing appropriate message.

 # Deployment
 How you dockerize your app for easier distribution?
 Not done yet.

 # Improvement
 List three things you can improve in this project.
-- Avoiding extra loops
+- Avoiding extra loops.
+- Reading data in such a way that it consumes minimum time.
-- Memory management
+- Resolve memory management issues.
-- Make code more efficient
+- Make code more efficient.